noctabit/spam-call-blocker-app/README.md

 Your support helps keep the project active and maintained.
 Thank you! 🙌

 <a target="_blank" href="https://www.buymeacoffee.com/rSiZtB3"><img style="width: 200px" src="https://i.imgur.com/KCk0bxY.png" /></a>

-## Settings

-- **General Blocking**: Toggle to enable or disable call blocking.
-- **Filter by UnknownPhone API**: Use UnknownPhone API to check numbers based on selected language.
-- **Filter by Tellows API**: Use Tellows API to check numbers based on selected country.
-- **Filter by ListaSpam**: Enable filtering based on data from www.listaspam.com.
-- **Filter by Responderono**: Enable filtering based on data from www.responderono.es.
-- **Block Unknown Numbers**: Option to block all numbers not saved in your contacts.
-- **Block Hidden Numbers**: Option to block calls from numbers with hidden caller IDs.
-- **Block International Calls**: Option to block all incoming international calls.
-- **Notifications**: Receive a notification whenever a call is blocked.
-- **Export Preferences**: Export all app settings and blocked/whitelisted numbers.
-- **Import Preferences**: Import previously exported settings and number lists.

 ## Data Management

 - **Export**: Users can export all their preferences, including settings and black/white lists of numbers, to a file for backup or transfer to another device.